vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

   - "where is this function defined" or
   - "where is this type declared"
+  - "I've typed these letters so far, do you have any symbols in the current context which match what I have typed"

   and use that information to provide intellisence.
 - Neovim has a built in LSP client which enables it to have intellisence like